Three Little Chickpeas

 Mushrooms - Mushrooms add a meatiness to the lentil filling.
 I opt for cremini or button mushrooms, but most varieties should work.

-Balsamic vinegar - Adds a slightly sweet tangy flavor to balance the savoriness of the dish.
+Balsamic vinegar - Adds a slightly sweet, tangy flavor to balance the savoriness of the dish.

 Tips

 • If you want to make the dish extra special, add roasted garlic to the mashed potatoes.
 Here's a detailed post on how to roast garlic without oil.
-Just add the roasted garlic cloves to your cooked potatoes before you start to mash them.
-The potatoes can also be swapped with my recipe for rosemary roasted garlic mashed potatoes with coconut milk or mashed potatoes without butter or oil.
+Add the roasted garlic cloves to your cooked potatoes before you start to mash them.

 • To make gluten-free shepherd's pie, use gluten-free tamari and brown rice flour instead of whole wheat flour.